 Grayback Mtn isn't named for the color of the peak or the surrounding area.
-It seem that at one time the early miners of this area had a name for the pest that plaqued them after a long time away from the value of a good hot shower and scrubbing: Lice.
+It seems that at one time the early miners of this area had a name for the pest that plagued them after a long time away from the value of a good hot shower and scrubbing: Lice.
 Yup, Grayback refers to them nasty critters.

 Flowers: Lots of great stuff in this neck of the Oregon woods.
 The Rhody pic posted is from an area further west but keep your eyes posted for the different kinds that abound here.

 Critters.
 Nope, didn't see any Grizzlies or Sasquatch but we were looking for them just in case.
 Did see some pesky squirrels and heard some marmots.